glideapps/glide-data-grid/API.md

 ```
 showTrailingBlankRow?: boolean;
-onRowInserted?: (cell: readonly [number, number], newValue: EditableGridCell) => void;
+onRowAppended?: (cell: readonly [number, number], newValue: EditableGridCell) => void;
 ```

-`showTrailingBlankRow` and `onRowInserted` control adding new rows at the bottom of the Grid.
+`showTrailingBlankRow` and `onRowAppended` control adding new rows at the bottom of the Grid.
 If `showTrailingBlankRow` is `true`, an empty, editable row will display at the bottom.
-If the user enters a value in one of its cells, `onRowInserted` is called, which is responsible for appending the new row.
+If the user enters a value in one of its cells, `onRowAppended` is called, which is responsible for appending the new row.

 `showTrailingBlankRow` is `true` by default.